Deaf Services - Information for Consumers & Families

 Comprehensive psychiatric services are for people with a serious mental illness that results in serious functional limitations in at least two major life areas.
 To request services, please contact your local Community Mental Health Center (CMHC).

-If you are deaf or hard of hearing, you may also contact a Deaf Services Specialized Outpatient Center to find out how to receive specialized mental health services in sign language, or find out if your local CMHS has a Deaf Services Advocate you can contact.
+If you are deaf or hard of hearing, you may also contact a Deaf Services Specialized Outpatient Center to find out how to receive specialized mental health services in sign language, or find out if your local CMHC has a Deaf Services Advocate you can contact.